scenerystack/community/docs/reference/api/scenery/ChangeInterval.md

 # ChangeInterval

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/display/ChangeInterval.js](https://github.com/phetsims/scenery/blob/main/js/display/ChangeInterval.js) for the most up-to-date information.

 ## Overview

 An interval (implicit consecutive sequence of drawables) that has a recorded change in-between the two ends.